-U-SU-C1 allows for an additional dwelling unit that is accessory to the primary single-unit dwelling use and introduces a new housing type to a largely single-family neighborhood.
-Accessory dwelling units can provide housing for individuals or families with different incomes, ages, and needs compatible with the single-unit homes that currently dominate the Sloan Lake neighborhood.
+U-SU-B1 allows for an additional dwelling unit that is accessory to the primary single-unit dwelling use and introduces a new housing type to a largely single-unit residential neighborhood.
+Accessory dwelling units can provide housing for individuals or families with different incomes, ages, and needs than the single-unit homes that currently dominate the Sloan Lake neighborhood.